 It is an important first step to set out who owns what.
 A lawyer can do this via a declaration of trust.
 This allows you to state that, although you are both on the title to the property, you actually own unequal shares in the underlying value (the equity).
 There are good reasons for doing this.
-You may have contributed different amounts to the deposit and may be paying different amounts towards the mortgage.
-Should the split of the equity equal the contributions to the mortgage?
+You may have contributed different amounts to the deposit and/or may be paying different amounts towards the mortgage.
+Should the split of the equity match the contributions to the mortgage?
 Should it always be 50:50?
 Should you get what you pay for (so the split varies over time)?
-You should think carefully about this question and beware of settling for 50:50: this might mean a huge gift to your partner, especially if the property goes up in value.
+You should think carefully about these questions and beware of settling for 50:50: this might mean a huge gift to your partner, especially if the property goes up in value.

 A declaration of trust can also deal with issues such as contributions to the mortgage and who should pay for repairs and bills.

 The next thing to think about is making a Will.
 Our guide to Wills explains why it is important to have one when you are living with someone you are not married to.
 In a nutshell, you need to think about two issues.
-Where is your partner going to live if you die?
-And should the money you used to buy the property go back to your family?
+Where is your partner going to live if you die and should the money you used to buy the property go back to your family?